Kaszub09/ZABAP_TABLE_EDIT/README.md

 - Table and column on generated screen are really narrow and usually needs to be manually widened.
 No more!

 With ZSM30
 - Any changes to table are automatically reflected in transaction.
-No more generating maintenance module.
+Generating maintenance module is not needed.
 - No code is ever lost
 - Change document is implemented automatically for all tables - you can decide, whether to use it or not
 - Change document can be generated even for fields not marked as such